vijaygill/docker-dynamic-dns/README.md

 Uses the fantastic library [dnslib](https://github.com/paulc/dnslib).

-Some ideas were taken from [this DNS server project](https://github.com/samuelcolvin/dnserver), especially around reading static IP addresses from a file.
+While searching for an existing project my requirement, I came across [this DNS server project](https://github.com/samuelcolvin/dnserver), which proved to be very helpful and I also liked the idea of using a zones file for some static data.

 ## Features ##
 * Uses docker events during run-time to make sure the list of containers and their IP addresses is up-to-date.